CapnBry/CRServoF/README.md

 ### Channel Mapping

 To change the channel mapping, use the `OUTPUT_MAP[]` array at the top.
 These are 1-based channels from the CRSF output, so 1 is usually Roll, 2 is Pitch and so on.
 5 is AUX1 up to 12 is AUX8 for ExpressLRS, or up to 16 AUX12 for Crossfire models.
 The default map is `[ Roll, Pitch, Throttle, Yaw, AUX2, AUX3, AUX4, AUX12 ]` for my radio setup.
+To invert the channel output, +100% becomes -100%, just use a negative number for the channel (e.g. -12 for AUX8 inverted).

 ### Failsafe